2025 Term 4 registrations are now open!

 Joseph Teo

-Pursuing a Masters in Music Leadership at the Yong Siew Toh Conservatory of Music, National University of Singapore, Joseph's innovative teaching, effective leadership, and commitment to student growth continue to shape the wind band landscape, inspiring musicians across generations.
+He completed his Master in Music Leadership at the Yong Siew Toh Conservatory of Music, National University of Singapore, further cementing his reputation as both an educator and leader.
+Through his innovative teaching, effective leadership, and unwavering commitment to student growth, Joseph continues to shape the wind band landscape, inspiring musicians across generations.

 Clive Choo